 Research shows that three-quarters or approximately 77% of parents are not up-to-date with their pediatric first aid.
-Half of the parents, especially the new ones, do not know how to do CPR on a child.
-The same survey also found that parents are unsure which steps to take when a child is choking or unconscious.
+Half of the parents, especially the new ones, did not know how to do CPR on a child.
+The same survey also found that parents were unsure which steps to take if their child was choking or unconscious.

 It is not too late to change that.
 Parents can now learn the first aid skills to save their child’s life through First Aid training.
-Here, we outline the 5 most important first aid skills that every parent should know included in the training.
+Here, we outline the 5 most important first aid skills included in the training that every parent should know.

 CPR training has changed over the years, and some tactics are no longer recommended.
 Note that an infant in respiratory distress will require different treatment than an older child or an adult.

-In infant CPR, start by a quick assessment by gently tapping the foot or shoulder and calling their name to see if they respond.
+When doing infant CPR, start by taking a quick assessment by gently tapping the foot or shoulder and calling their name to see if they respond.
 Look, listen, and feel for no more than seconds for normal breathing.
 If there is no response, proceed with tilting their head and lifting the child to open up the airway.